brandon-rhodes/python-patterns/python/module-globals/index.rst

 You might expect that a constant intended for the module’s own use, but not intended for callers, would always start with an underscore to mark it as private.
-But the cost of needing to keep a constant around because a caller decided to start using it is small compared to the cost of having a function or class’s API forever locked up, so Python programmers are not as consistent in marking constants private.
+But Python programmers are not consistent in marking constants private, perhaps because the cost of needing to keep a constant around forever, because a caller might have decided to start using it, is small compared to the cost of having a helper function or class’s API forever locked up.

 Sometimes constants are introduced for efficiency, to avoid recomputing a value every time code is called.
-Even though math operations involving literal numbers are in fact pre-computed in all modern Python implementations, developers often still feel more comfortable making it explicit that the math should be done at import time by assignment to a module global::
+Even though math operations involving literal numbers are in fact optimized away in all modern Python implementations, developers often still feel more comfortable making it explicit that the math should be done at import time by assignment to a module global::